-In addition to continuing study of Chinese Buddhist texts and visual materials, my work has been strongly influenced by intensive field study over several decades within Chinese Buddhist monastic communities and across a wide variety of the mountain sites that form the backbone of this tradition’s conceptual geography.
-That engagement with these living traditions, including close study with some of its exemplars, has been fundamental to the progress of my research and understanding.
+In addition to continuing study of Chinese Buddhist texts and visual materials, Birnbaum's work has been strongly influenced by intensive field study over several decades within Chinese Buddhist monastic communities and across a wide variety of the mountain sites that form the backbone of this tradition’s conceptual geography.

 BOOKS